 "I love Chris," said Susan.

-Reported (or indirect speech) is when we say what was said before.
+Reported (or indirect) speech is when we tell other people what someone said before.

 There are four things you need to remember to change.

-- The tense.
-If the events are now in the past, you need to change the verbs to the past forms.
+1. The tense: If the events are now in the past, you need to change the verbs to the past forms.

-- The pronouns.
-Words like 'I' and 'his' and 'they' will all change, because the people speaking have changed.
+2. The pronouns: Words like 'I' and 'his' and 'they' change if the people speaking have changed.

-- If the place has changed, "here" should change to "there".
+4. Some place words: If the place has changed, here should change to there.